kanishk98/smart-travel-planner/README.md

 - [x] Accept details screen with fields for Age, Gender, Budget, Duration of intended stay
 - [ ] Integration with REST API (please wait on @kanishk98 for this)
 - [ ] Final result screen with backend-supplied suggestions

+### Dependencies/permissions
+User permissions to access their Android Calendar Working Internet Connection
+Android 4.0 or higher

+### Audience and required input
+The application does not have a restricted user criterion.
+It can be used by anybody that needs help deciding on a vacation spot.
+All the user needs to do is input the following details:
+Gender
+Budget
+Annual Quarter (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec)

+Note: The app assumes that the user has an active calendar as it will use the calendar to gain useful insights into when and for how long the user is free.

+### Model
+Our dataset is taken directly from Kaggle.
+It includes travel data from within the United Kingdom to several countries around the world.
+It includes 18047 data rows with 14 variables(including the target variable).

+Keras was used to design a Deep Learning model to output a destination suitable for the user as per his/her specifications with 100 epochs and an accuracy of 9.5-10%.
+We feel that 10% on an 81 class dataset with just 18k examples is good enough.
+Since it’s a continuous function, even when it errs, it gives a country similar to the one expected anyway.

 ## Model explanation